olson-sean-k/wax/README.md

 The tree wildcard `**` matches zero or more sub-directories. **This is the only wildcard that may match across arbitrary component boundaries**; all other wildcards do **not** match across component (directory) boundaries.
-When a tree wildcard participates in a match and does not terminate the pattern, its capture includes the trailing separator.
-If a tree wildcard does not participate in a match, then its capture is an empty string.
+When a tree wildcard participates in a match and does not terminate the pattern, its captured text includes the trailing separator.
+If a tree wildcard does not participate in a match, then its captured text is an empty string.
 Tree wildcards must be delimited by forward slashes or terminations (such as the beginning and/or end of a glob or sub-glob).
 Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together.
 If a glob expression consists solely of a tree wildcard, then it matches any and all files in the working directory tree.

 ### Character Classes